Imagination Policy: Using Generative Point Cloud Models for Learning Manipulation Policies: Conclusion

 \section{Conclusion}

 In this work, we propose $\ours$, a multi-task model for manipulation pick and place problems.
-It brings point cloud generation to key-frame manipulation policy learning, which amortizes action prediction during generation by estimating the drift force of each point.
-We also analyze the key-frame equivariance of the task and implement it in the model by learning rotation-invariant point features. $\ours$ demonstrates high sample efficiency and better performance on six challenging RLbench tasks against several strong baselines.
-Finally, we validate our design choices with a multimodal pick-part dataset.
+It utilizes point cloud generation for key-frame manipulation policy learning by reasoning about the geometric configuration of the goal state.
+This process amortizes action prediction during generation by estimating the drift force of each point.
+We also analyze the key-frame equivariance of the task and implement it in the model by learning rotation-invariant point features. $\ours$ demonstrates high sample efficiency and superior performance on six challenging RLbench tasks against several strong baselines. {Finally, we demonstrate that the method can effectively be used to learn manipulation policies on a physical robot.
+We test our design choices using an ablation study on a multimodal pick-part dataset in Appendix~\ref{ablation}.}

-One limitation of the formulation in this paper is that it relies on segmented point clouds.
-We believe state-of-the-art segmentation models~\citep{kirillov2023segment,ke2024segment} are sufficient to provide high-quality masks.
-Additionally, our generation process takes 20 seconds with 1000 steps to finish point cloud generation.
+{One limitation of the formulation in this paper is that it relies on segmented point clouds.
+We believe state-of-the-art segmentation models~\citep{kirillov2023segment,ke2024segment} are sufficient to provide high-quality masks.} Additionally, our generation process takes 20 seconds with 1000 steps to finish point cloud generation.
 Fortunately, a large number of works have studied a range of methods for improving the inference speed of diffusion models~\cite{luhman2021knowledge,salimans2022progressive,liu2023instaflow,zheng2023fast,song2023consistency,luo2023latent,wu2023fast}.
-We leave applying these existing techniques to future work.
-Lastly, this paper assumes a fixed one-to-one correspondence between points in the object point clouds and generated point clouds.
+We leave applying these existing techniques to future work. {Moreover, this paper mainly focuses on rigid-object manipulation.
+We add one experiment of articulated object manipulation in Appendix~\ref{articulate}.
+Our method might also work well for deformable objects.
+We will explore articulated objects and deformable objects in future work.} Lastly, this paper assumes a fixed one-to-one correspondence between points in the object point clouds and generated point clouds.
 However, our pipeline of generation and pose estimation proposed here does not strictly require this.
 Specifically, one can generate point clouds without a correspondence and then train a point cloud registration model to estimate the transformations.

-\acknowledgments{This project were supported in part by NSF 1724257, NSF 1724191, NSF 1763878, NSF 1750649, NSF 2107256, NSF 2134178, NSF 2314182 and NASA 80NSSC19K1474.
+\acknowledgments{This project were supported in part by NSF 1750649, NSF 2107256, NSF 2314182, NSF 2134178, NSF 2409351, and NASA 80NSSC19K1474.
+Dian Wang was also funded by the JPMorgan Chase PhD fellowship.
 We would like to thank Jung Yeon Park and Nichols Crawford Taylor for their helpful discussions.}